Warren Buffett Two-List Rule: The 25/5 Priority System

 Step 1: Brain-dump 25 goals without filtering

 Set a 20-minute timer and write down everything you want to accomplish in the next 1-3 years.
 Career moves, health targets, creative projects, financial milestones, relationship goals, skills to build.
-Don’t edit, don’t rank, don’t judge.
+Do not edit, do not rank, do not judge.

 The goal is volume.
-If you can’t reach 25, expand your time horizon or include goals you’ve been quietly carrying but haven’t written down.
+If you cannot reach 25, expand your time horizon or include goals you have been quietly carrying but have not written down.

 Step 2: Force-rank all 25 using specific criteria